-Strategies to Prepare for COVID-19 in Long-term Care Facilities
+Strategies to Prevent and control COVID-19 infection in Long-term Care Facilities

 - In a Johns Hopkins article, a geriatric nurse practitioner discusses challenges that COVID-19 poses for nursing homes.

-- The CDC provides detailed strategies to prepare for COVID 19 in Long-term Care Facilities including:
+- The CDC provides detailed strategies to prevent and control COVID-19 in Long-term Care Facilities including: